sldimitrov/english_learning_system/README.md

 ## *II*.
 How to use the program?
 ### Set-up
+* The first thing you need to do in order to use the program is to fork the repository

 * The first thing you want to do is to gather some words which meaning is unknown for you.
 From then on you should open the file - 'list_of_words.txt' ![dir_photo](https://github.com/sldimitrov/english_learning_system/assets/135168991/fb83d993-bf4a-40ae-8f9e-78838993d5f4)
 Current file location [here](https://github.com/sldimitrov/english_learning_system/blob/main/learning_system_project/list_of_words.txt)
 ---